robaa12/Graduation-Project/README.md

-# Motager - E-Commerce Platform
+# Motager - Build Your Own E-commerce website

 **Motager** is a scalable e-commerce platform, similar to Shopify, built using microservices.
 It enables users to create their own online stores with features like: